DaveParillo/cisc192-reader/src/chapter4/review-2.rst

       .. tb-parsons::
          :name: mucp_5_10

-         Let's write the code for the isPerfectSquare function. isPerfectSquare takes input as a parameter and returns true if input is a perfect square and returns false otherwise.
+         Let's write the code for the is_perfect_square function. is_perfect_square takes input as a parameter and returns true if input is a perfect square and returns false otherwise.
          Put the necessary blocks of code in the correct order.